How to Oil Pull Teeth

 After oil pulling, you can proceed with your regular oral hygiene routine, such as brushing your teeth and flossing.
 Remember, oil pulling is meant to complement your oral hygiene practices, not replace them.

-That said, if oil pulling immediately after eating is unavoidable for you, you should to wait at least an hour to allow the majority of food particles to clear from your mouth.
+That said, if oil pulling immediately after eating is unavoidable for you, you should wait at least an hour to allow the majority of food particles to clear from your mouth.
 While oil pulling after eating may not be as effective as doing it on an empty stomach, it can still help remove some bacteria and food debris from the oral cavity.

 Tips for a Great Oil Pulling Experience